 If you read through this web site you will discover details about the boat.
 I’m more than happy to talk at length about any and all of it.
 I can arrange a virtual tour via Face Time or other video conferencing software.
 Additionally, we have a lot of bits and pieces and memorabilia that will go with the boat.

 I realize that our boat being in Alaska creates some logistical issues for those who don’t live in Southeast Alaska.
-Delivery to the Puget Sound area is fairly straight forward once the Canadian border is opened.
+Delivery to the Puget Sound area is fairly straight forward.
 Shipping from Tacoma to most world destinations via freighter is available.

 Oh, did I mention she is wonderful to sail!
 We completed a 600 mile cruise this past July.
 The boat is ready to go but that doesn’t mean there are not projects continually underway.